nophead/Mendel90/README.md

 To make just the bom, sheets or stls run bom.py, sheets.py or stls.py machine\_name.

-machine\_name can be mendel or sturdy.
+machine\_name can be dibond, mendel, sturdy or huxley.
 To make your own variant copy scad\conf\mendel\_config.scad or scad\conf\sturdy\_config.scad to yourname\_config.scad.
 Then run `make_machine.py yourname`.

 To view the model of the whole machine, open scad\main.scad.
-It will take several minutes to render (about about 8 minutes on my computer) but after that you can pan and zoom it at reasonable speed and changes takes less time to render.
+It will take several minutes to render (about about 5 minutes on my computer) but after that you can pan and zoom it at reasonable speed and changes takes less time to render.
 (Note: main.scad will only render correctly if conf\machine.scad exists, which is created by the make_machine.py script.)

 To view a sub-assembly, open the individual scad files.
 Set the exploded flag in config.scad to make exploded views.